Your Fertile Friends

-No, we're not talking about that friend that is so fertile they 'didn't even try and just got pregnant' (we have all been there!).
+No, we're not talking about that friend that is so fertile they 'didn't even try and just got pregnant' (this takes me back to the oh so many times I felt that intense mix of emotions you have to internalise while smiling on the outside.
+We have all been there!).

 The fertile friends we are talking about are with you every day.
 You carry them with you everywhere you go.
 You are even responsible for feeding them and how happy they are.